ljf441/mnist_add/README.md

     - AdaBoost:
         - `best_adaboost_model.pkl`, which contains the best Optuna hyperparameter tuning results.
 This can be used to build the architecture for the best-performing AdaBoost model.

+# where to find the report
+The report is located in the `report` folder and is named `report.pdf`.

 # use of auto-generation tools

 Auto-generation tools were used as follows: